philipwalton/blog/_articles/stop-copying-social-code-snippets.md

 </script>
 ```

-Are you starting to see a pattern here?

-The disqus code is slightly different because it requires you to assign your Disqus username to the variable `disqus_shortname` and then it downloads a script located on that subdomain.
+The Disqus snippet is slightly different because it requires you to assign your Disqus username to the variable `disqus_shortname` and then it downloads a script from that subdomain.
+But it's also different in how it downloads the external script file:

-The other differences are it:
-- Adds the `type` attribute "text/javascript" to the script element
+- It adds the `type` attribute `text/javascript` to the script element.
-- Adds the `async` attribute
+- It adds the `async` attribute.
-- Appends the newly created script element to the `<head>` (or to the `<body>` if `<head>` can't be found).
+- It appends the newly created script element to the `<head>` (or to the `<body>` if `<head>` can't be found) rather that inserting it before the first script element.

-You might assume that the difference between this code snippet and the Twitter/Facebook version are important, but trust me, they're not.
+You might be asking yourself.
+Are these differences important?
+Disqus is a big name company, surely they're doing things differently for a reason, right?

+To answer this question bluntly: no, these differences aren't important.

-First of all, it's totally unnecessary to add the "text/javascript" attribute if you're using an html5 doctype (which you probably are).
+First of all, it's totally unnecessary to set a script's `type` attribute to `text/javascript` if you're using an html5 doctype (which you probably are).
 Secondly, it's unnecessary to check for the presence of the `<head>` element since all browsers automatically add that when creating the DOM.
-Finally, the `async` attribute is added to the script to prevent it from blocking during download; however, this isn't necessary if it's added to a portion of the DOM that's already been parse.
+Finally, the `async` attribute is added to the script to prevent it from blocking during download; however, any script that is dynamically added to the DOM is evaluated as async by default.

-I highlight these differences not to poke fun of Disqus, but instead to point out that just because a snippet was developed by a big company and used on millions of websites doesn't means its perfect in every way.

-You control the code on your website, so there's no reason to include code written for the lowest common denominator.
+I'm going to give Disqus the benefit of the doubt and assume that they had a good reason for writing the code they did.
+Perhaps they had some big enterprise client with really old, invalid HTML, parsing errors, and no doctype, and this was the solution they needed to get it working for them.
+I don't know, but the point is these differences don't apply to you, so there's no reason to carry someone else's baggage.

+This also helps disprove the first myth about social snippets.
+Just because some big name company is using them, doesn't mean they're a best-practice.

 ### Google Analytics

-Google Analytics is by far the most complicated of the social snippets because, in addition to downloading an external script, it creates a function on the page that the external script will need to invoke later on.
+Google Analytics is a little bit more complicated than the other social snippets.
+In addition to downloading an external script, it also creates a function on the page that the external script needs to interact with.

 Here's the Google Analytics snippet, formatted so it's a bit easier to read: